Galactic dynamics in the presence of scalaron: A perspective from $\boldsymbol{f(R)}$ gravity: Chameleon Mechanism in a New Gravity Model

-It is seen from equations \eqref{eq18} and \eqref{eq33} that the scalaron potential is a function of curvature scalar $R$.
-By substituting equation \eqref{eq16} into equation \eqref{eq18}, it can also be expressed as a function of the scalaron field $\phi$ where the relation between curvature scalar and scalaron field is given by

 which is obtained from equations \eqref{eq16} and \eqref{eq36} in high curvature regime approximation consideration.
-Equation \eqref{eq40} hints to us about the curvature singulaity~\cite{2008_frolov}.
-To understand this singularity problem in the specific new $f(R)$ gravity model chosen for our study, initially, we take the field-dependent scalaron potential without matter contribution which is attained in the form:

-where $V_0=R_c/2\kappa^2$ is the normalization factor that normalizes the potential $V(\phi)$.
-The relation between $V(\phi)$ and $\phi$ given in equation \eqref{eq41} is shown in Fig.~\ref{fig2}.

-It is clear from the figure that the potential has no value for the positive $\kappa\phi$ value.
-In the left panel, we depict an explicit behavior of the potential as a function of the field and see that the potential decreases with increasing $\phi$.
-It reaches a minimum at $\phi\sim 0.1$ and then increases up to $\phi=0$.
-The other two panels illustrate that the minimum of the potential moves towards the higher field value for larger values of $\alpha$ and $\beta$.
-Also, the potential minimum uplifts noticeably for higher values of $\alpha$ and $\beta$.

-Now, we consider the matter contribution to the potential as given by equation \eqref{eq25} and plot the behavior of the effective potential in Fig.~\ref{fig3} against the scalaron field for a positive matter density using the normalized equation as given below:

-One can see from Fig.~\ref{fig3} that the presence of matter flattened the minimum of the potential and shifted it very close to $\phi=0$.
-In fact, the minimum can smoothly correspond to zero of the scalaron field.
-This $\phi\rightarrow0$ correlates with the curvature singularity as hinted by equation \eqref{eq40} i.e., $R\rightarrow\infty$ when $\phi\rightarrow0$, can be easily obtainable in the presence of matter.
-Ref.~\cite{2008_frolov} suggested that the problem of curvature singularity is not unique to only a particular $f(R)$ gravity model, but it is endured by many infrared-modified $f(R)$ gravity models.

-The above curvature singularity appeared in terms of the scalaron field potential in the high curvature regime can be removed by reforming the structure of the potential in this curvature regime~\cite{2018_kat,2009_kobay}.
-This can be done by adding higher order correction term $\sigma R^2$ to the $f(R)$ model as follows:
+Although, the approximation made here is a bit stringent, the result gives us a clear indication of the presence of curvature singularity~\cite{2008_frolov} which is discussed in Appendix \ref{ap1}.